Reds vs. Braves Player Props Betting Odds

 Albies Stats

-- Albies brings a four-game streak with at least one hit into this matchup.
-During his last five outings he is batting .292 with a double, two home runs, a walk and six RBI.
+- Albies enters this game looking to extend his five-game hit streak.
+In his last five games he is batting .333 with a double, two home runs, two walks and six RBI.

 Albies Recent Games